 If you are a manufacturer selling a medical device under the jurisdiction of the U.S. FDA, you need to comply with 21 CFR 820.50 (i.e. purchasing controls).
 The FDA requires an established and maintained procedure to control how you are ensuring what your company buys meets the specified requirements of what you need.
-Many device manufacturers only consider suppliers that are making physical components, but a software service provider may be critical to your device if your device includes software or interacts with a software accessory.
+Many device manufacturers only consider suppliers that are making physical components, but a software service provider may be critical to your device if your device is software as a medical device (SaMD), includes software, or interacts with a software accessory.
 A software service provider may also be involved with quality system software, clinical data management, or your medical device files.
 Do you purchase software-as-a-service or rely upon an MSP for cloud storage?

 21 CFR 820.50 requires that you document supplier evaluations to meet specified and quality requirements per your “established and maintained” procedure.
 The specified requirements for this supplier might include the following:

-- Do you need to unique electronic IDs for each user?
+Do you need unique electronic IDs for each user?

-- Is the software accessed with an internet browser, or is the software application-based, or both?
+Is the software accessed with an internet browser, is the software application-based, or both?

 The quality requirements for a supplier like this may look more like these questions;